Menu

 2.General precautions when traveling abroad

-Depending on the behavior at your destination, there are various infectious diseases that may occur, but the general precautions are as follows.
+There are various infectious diseases that may occur depending on the behavior at the destination, but general precautions are as follows.

-The most common type is food and water-borne digestive infections.
-There are enterohemorrhagic Escherichia coli (such as O157), hepatitis A, cholera, bacterial dysentery, typhoid and paratyphoids.
+The most common is food and water-borne digestive infections.
+There are enterohemorrhagic Escherichia coli (such as O157), hepatitis A, cholera, bacterial dysentery, typhoid and parachiphus.

-• Avoid fresh water, boil water and drink or drink mineral water.
-Be careful about juices with ice and alcoholic beverages.
+• Avoid raw water, boil the water and drink mineral water.
+Be careful of juice with ice or water-filled sake.

 • Avoid raw vegetables, cut fruits, raw seafood and meat.

-• Avoid fresh milk, ice cream, yogurt, etc.
+• Avoid freshly squeezed milk, ice cream, yogurt, etc.

-There are many diseases transmitted by mosquito bites, such as yellow fever, malaria, dengue fever, Zika virus infection, West Nile fever, and chikungunya fever.
-Care must be taken especially in tropical and subtropical areas.
-Also, care must be taken for fleas and ticks.
+There are many diseases transmitted by mosquito bites, such as yellow fever, malaria, dengue fever, Zika virus infection, West Nile fever, and Chikungunya fever.
+Care must be taken especially in tropical and subtropical regions.
+It is also necessary to pay attention to fleas and ticks.

-• Wear long sleeves and long pants to avoid exposing the skin.
+• Wear long sleeves and long pants to avoid exposing your skin.

 • Use insect repellent sprays and mosquito coils.

-• When you go to bed, use a kaya etc.
+• When you go to bed, use a kaya or the like.

-For more information, please refer to this page. → "Mosquito-borne infectious diseases"
+For more information, please visit this page. → "About mosquito-borne infectious diseases"

 Dogs, monkeys, rodents (such as rats) and birds can have a variety of pathogens, such as rabies and bird flu.

-• In endemic areas, avoid walking barefoot or entering the water.
+• Avoid walking barefoot or entering the water in endemic areas.

-The pathogen enters the body by touching the mouth, nose, eyes, etc. with a hand with a pathogen.
+By touching the mouth, nose, eyes, etc. with a hand with a pathogen, the pathogen enters the body.

 • Let's wash your hands frequently.
-In particular, hand washing before meals and after the toilet is important.
+In particular, hand washing before eating and after the toilet is important.

 3.After returning to Japan…

-Health consultation is provided at quarantine stations at airports and ports.
-If you feel unwell at the time of entry, please be sure to consult with us.
+Quarantine stations at airports and ports provide health consultations.
+If you are unwell at the time of entry, please be sure to consult us.

-Also, depending on the infectious disease, even if there is no problem when returning to Japan, you may feel sick after a while.
+Also, depending on the infectious disease, you may get sick after a while, even if there is no problem when you return home.

-In that case, please inform us in advance of your destination, period of stay, contact with animals, etc., and perform sufficient cough etiquette (wearing a mask, etc.) and consult a medical institution.
+In that case, please inform us in advance of your destination, length of stay, contact with animals, etc., and perform sufficient cough etiquette (wearing a mask, etc.) and consult a medical institution.

 Welcome to Japan.or welcome back.